skrey/yellow-extensions/documentation/content.md

 Adding content
 ==============

 All content is located in the **content folder**.
-You can update your website by creating folders and editing text files.
+You can update your website by creating files and folders.

 ![Screenshot](content-screenshot.png?raw=true)

 The standard installation of Yellow has two content folders.
 They are just an example to get you started, change them as you like.
 All content folders are available on your website.
 Every folder has a text file called `page.txt` or with the name of the folder.
 That's the default page for a folder.
-To create more pages, add more text files.
+You can add additional pages to a folder.

 Basically, the structure you see in the file manager is the website you'll get.